Skip to content

 • A draft beer: about 11 lei; a coffee 10 to 13 lei.

-• Street food: mici, covrigi (pretzels) and langos keep a lunch under 20 lei if you are watching the budget.
+• Street food: mici, covrigi (pretzels) and langos keep a lunch under 20 lei if you’re watching the budget.

 The move that stretches the food budget furthest is the set lunch: order the meniul zilei at midday and a big meal barely dents the day’s spend.
 Eat your main meal then, snack in the evening, and you can hold food to 60-80 lei a day without trying.
 For what those dishes actually are and which to seek out, what to eat in Romania is the primer; a bowl of ciorba and a plate of sarmale at a no-frills local place is both the tastiest and the cheapest way to eat here.